The domestic legislation that governs the Planning Act 2008 process can be viewed at legislation.gov.uk. It includes:

 - The Infrastructure Planning (Interested Parties and Miscellaneous Prescribed Provisions) Regulations 2015

 This is not an exhaustive list of the secondary legislation governing the Planning Act 2008 process.
-See legislation.co.uk for the full suite of instruments.
+See legislation.gov.uk for the full suite of instruments.